MG J-type: J2

 The J2, a road-going two-seater, was the commonest car in the range.
 Early models had cycle wings, which were replaced in 1933 by the full-length type typical of all sports MGs until the 1950s TF.
 The top speed of a standard car was 65 mph, but a specially prepared one tested by The Autocar magazine reached 82 mph.
 The car cost £199.

-The most serious of the J2's technical failings is that it has only a two-bearing crankshaft which can break if over-revved.
+The most serious of the J2's technical failings is that it has only a two-bearing crankshaft which may break if over-revved.
 The overhead camshaft is driven by a vertical shaft through bevel gears, which also forms the armature of the dynamo.
 Thus any oil leak from the cambox seal goes into the dynamo brushgear, presenting a fire hazard.

 Rather than hydraulic brakes the car has Bowden cables to each drum.
 Although requiring no more pedal force than any other non-power-assisted drum brake if they are well maintained, the drums themselves are small, and even in-period it was a common modification to replace them with larger drums from later models.